 A student must be present at least 4 periods in a day in order to participate in any extra-curricular activity that day.
-(Exception: Excused absences are not included with the exception of Personal Illness.)
+(Exception: Excused absences are not included except for Personal Illness.)

 Academically ineligible students will be expected to participate in practice and during extra-curricular events will be expected to be involved with the team, but not in uniform.